ShankhadeepBaul/DZ-Studio/README.md

 The **preview** is a smooth image view, like a PDF reader: the figure is rendered once and zoom/scroll never re-render it.
 Mouse wheel scrolls, Ctrl+wheel zooms, the View dropdown fits width/page or a fixed percentage, and F11 gives the figure the whole window.
+You can untick and stop the live preview if you want and use F5 or click redraw to regenerate the plot after you make any changes.

 **Export** (Ctrl+E) rebuilds the figure from the currently ticked samples, then lets you pick format (PDF / SVG / PNG), size and resolution.
 Text is kept live and editable in